yeoman/yeoman.io/app/_includes/yeoman.wiki/Deployment.md

 ### grunt-build-control

-[Grunt build control](https://github.com/robwierzbowski/grunt-build-control) is developed specifically to deploy Yeoman applications.
-It helps you version and deploy buitl code automatically with a grunt task.
+[Grunt build control](https://github.com/robwierzbowski/grunt-build-control) has been developed specifically to deploy Yeoman applications.
+It helps you version and deploy built code automatically with a grunt task.
 Configuration options include:

 - The name of the branch to commit to (e.g., prod, gh-pages)
-- Optionally a remote to push to (e.g., a Heroku instance, a GitHub remote, or the local source code repo)
+- The remote to push to (e.g., a Heroku instance, a GitHub remote, or the local source code repo)
-- Automatic commit messages that include the commit the code was built from
+- Automatic commit messages including the branch and commit the code was built from
 - Safety checks to make sure the source repository is clean, so that built code always corresponds to a source code commit

-Build control fetches prior to every commit and in general does a pretty good job of keeping code well versioned even with multiple contributors deploying independently.
-It will maintain a full revision history as long as you never manually force push.
+Build control fetches prior to every commit and in general does a pretty good job of keeping code well versioned when with multiple contributors are deploying independently.
+It maintains full revision history as long as no user force pushes.
 Complete documentation is available at the project's [GitHub page](https://github.com/robwierzbowski/grunt-build-control).

 ### git subtree

-You can also maintain the source and built code on the same branch, and deploy only the `dist` directory's files and history with [`git subtree`](https://github.com/apenwarr/git-subtree).
+You can also maintain the source and built code on the same branch, and deploy only the `dist` directory files and history with [`git subtree`](https://github.com/apenwarr/git-subtree).

 1. Remove the `dist` directory from the `.gitignore` file.
 Yeoman projects ignore it by default.
 2. Add the `dist` directory to your repository: